nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    <br></br>

 #### _Using the terminal_
-7. Type `cd FILEPATH`  (replacing FILEPATH with the actual file path copied in step 6) and press enter.
+7. Type `cd FILEPATH`  (replacing FILEPATH with the actual file path copied in step 6) and press `Enter`.

-8. Type `java -jar hireme.jar` and press enter to run the HireMe application.
+8. Type `java -jar hireme.jar` and press `Enter` to run the HireMe application.
 <br></br>
    - Windows Terminal:
       ![windowscd](images/Windowscd.png)